apostrophecms/docs/docs/guide/relationships.md

 <!--
 TODO: Uncomment this section once reverse relationships are fixed in core so we can confirm behavior.

-## Reading the relationship from the "reverse" side
+## Reverse relationships

 Relationships are directional, but you can still read the relationship from the opposite direction using a `reverseRelationship` field.
-A `reverseRelationship` field must be reflecting an existing `relationship` field. **It has no user interface or property in database documents.** It is simply a signal for Apostrophe to populate data when fetching a document.
+A `reverseRelationship` field must reflect an existing `relationship` field. **It has no user interface or property in database documents.** It is simply a signal for Apostrophe to populate data when fetching a document.

 In the example above of articles and topics, you might want to give each topic their own page showing every article using that topic.
 To do that, add a `relationshipReverse` field to the topic piece type: